-When I found out that a talented Maintainer brought a PKGBUILD to AUR which is able to build Librewolf from Firefox’ nightly branch I was definitely interested in using it!
-Even better, with some modifications I was able to build a custom branded version with my own settings called FireDragon.
+When I found out that a talented Maintainer brought a PKGBUILD to AUR which can build Librewolf from Firefox’s nightly branch I was interested in using it!
+Even better, with some modifications, I was able to build a custom-branded version with my settings called FireDragon.
 The initial idea was to create a fork of

 firedragon-hg package is even built daily from the latest source!

 There are some features that I love about this browser:

 - App menu support thanks to Ubuntu patches